-World Academy of Art & Science in collaboration with Club of Rome
+World Academy of Art & Science in collaboration with the Club of Rome

 Emerging New Civilization Initiative